sjth/displaytag-1.3/README.md

 #Warning

 This is the result of a few hours of late night coding.
-It worked for our purposes, so I am releasing it.
+It worked for our purposes.
 Use at your own risk.